kieran-vargas-dev/appointment-management-case-study-revision/README.md

 - As a user, I want to be able to log in to this account so that I can retrieve this information.

+- As a patient, I want to be able to browse care providers, and view their contact information.

 - As a patient, I want to see all of my upcoming appointments in a list-like view, displaying the date/time of the appointment and the general purpose of it.

 - As a doctor, I want to see all of my upcoming appointments in a list-like view, displaying the date/time of the appointment and the patient's name so that